 It is okay to join mid-session.
 Tuition will be pro-rated for any classes you missed in that time.

-Each billing session contains 7-9 classes.
+Each billing session contains 7-9 classes, with the exception of June.
 The class fee remains the same whether there are 7, 8 or 9 classes within that time.
-Please view the 'Important Dates' link above to view our Studio Closure dates.
+Please see the Calendar below for class dates.

 Basic Class Info